maciekzdaleka/Delphi/README.md

 # Delphi
-Repo where i will upload my delphi projects
+Repo where I will upload my Delphi projects

 ### Trump